quzyp/code_salad/code_salad/youtube_downloader/index.rst

 It turns out there are plenty of streams for this video - which makes sense considering that every video is available in different resolutions, frame rates and codecs.
-Audio and Video are almost always seperate streams.
+Audio and video are almost always seperate streams.
 Since the information in 'adaptive_fmts' is several long urls with all the information as parameters, let's extract the parameters to make it more readable.